ImLegiitXD/Blossom/README.md

 ![moshi](https://github.com/user-attachments/assets/94b8cf45-a64c-48b4-87fb-700adeb5a135)

-nothing much about this client, it was mainly for universocraft back when it used verus & ncp
+nothing much about this client, it was a private client mainly for universocraft back when it used verus & ncp

 also: we used a newer viamcp version cuz the original one wasn't working